rolandhordos/Study-ReactNative/README.md

 More elegance found!
 Found out via test and inspection in the debugger, that the runtime View hierarchy depending on the Component does not match the JSX 1 to 1.
 The ScrollView has a hidden inner View as the parent of your JSX based Component contents within.

 I think this is a good thing, you build with concise clean normalized structure.
 You need to know more for testing but it's straight-forward.

+## Next Release

+### 0.1.0 Ejected

+Deciding we want to study beyond Expo, we move forward into the iOS simulator and <em>eject</em> from Expo.
+Ideally we can keep our light, fast Expo rhythm as well.

+## Roadmap

+### 0.1.1 BuddyBuild

+By this point a production CI system should be able to pick up distribution for devices.
+We'll make a green Jest Project test a requirement for pushing a build.

 ## Q & A

 **Q**:  What is the significance of the "container" in the StyleSheet?
 Can you have multiple containers at the same time?